Ngunnawal Lecture 2017 "Collaborating with Children on Country to Improve Literacy" - Dr Anita Heiss (19 Sep 2017)

 The key to self-determination is the ability to make life decisions for oneself.
 To do that in Australia you must be literate in the English language.
 As an author Dr Anita Heiss believes it is her responsibility to assist in the creation of resources that encourage Aboriginal people to read, often in a language that is not their first.
 In short she says, “It’s not rocket science – Aboriginal kids need to see themselves on the pages of books if we are to foster an interest in reading, especially in settings where books have not be part of the home environment.
 What better way to nurture a love of reading while improving literacy than by including children in the process of creating literature.”

-This seminar will focus on project Dr Heiss has collaborated on with artist Leecee Carmichael and the Year 6 students at Ltyentye Apurte Catholic School.
+This seminar focussed on a project Dr Heiss has collaborated on with artist Leecee Carmichael and the Year 6 students at Ltyentye Apurte Catholic School.
 Among many outcomes, the students produced the picture book Apmere Athyenhe Ltyentye Apurte (our home Santa Teresa).
 Published by Gilimbaa, this project demonstrates not only success in community outreach and engagement in bringing children into the creative process of storytelling, but the capacity of skills development for young people in book production.

 Dr Anita Heiss UC CIRI/FAD Research Fellow (Writing and Indigenous Studies)